takami-rodriguez/unifyr/src/data/blogs/infusing-prm-with-partner-intelligence.md

 3. **Pop-up generation:** Notify partners of new campaigns, content, and updates using an in-portal pop-up with the information they need to stay apprised at a moment's notice.
 This is yet another way to operate effectively in the channel at scale.

 The ability to complete necessary tasks using natural language can't be overstated: manifest your intentions into _on-brand existence_ with AI.
 All partner relationship platforms should be expected to offer AI features that help channel leaders work faster and smarter.
-As with all ZiftONE AI features, generative AI leverages models owned by Unifyr; sensitive data is never exposed to a third party.
+As with all ZiftONE AI features, generative AI leverages models are owned by Unifyr; sensitive data is never exposed to a third party.

 ![Email Generation in ZiftONE](/images/ai/email-gen.webp)